mannurkishorreddy/streamlit-replicate-img-app/README.md

 ## Configuration

 - **API Tokens**: Set your Replicate and GitHub API tokens in the `.streamlit/secrets.toml` file.
+- (For the GitHub API token, you can generate on from youtt GitHub: Settings -> Developer Settings -> Personal access tokens
 - **CSV File**: Update the CSV file with your prompts as needed.

 ## Contributing